David Gordon's compilation of factoids,

 Going back many generations, Bach's family tree was filled with so many musicians, that in his native region of Thuringia by the time little Sebastian was born the word "Bach" was simply used as a nickname for any "musician."

 Bach and Handel were born within months of each other in 1685, in towns less than 80 miles apart.

 Bach was a middle-class family man who never traveled.
 Handel roamed to Italy and England and died in London (a naturalized English citizen).
 The two men never met.

 In 1722 the Leipzig town council considered applicants for the important job of choir master.
-The City Council minutes read: "Since the best men are not available, mediocre musicians must be considered."
-And so they chose Bach.
+The City Council minutes read: "Since the best applicants are no longer available, less acceptable candidates must be considered."
+Among those candidates was J.S.
+Bach.

 In Bach's day a member of the Leipzig musicians' guild was called a "Stadtpeiffer" - town piper.
 Every one of these "union" members was expected to play violin, oboe, viola, cello, flute, horn, and trumpet.

 J.S.
 Bach was an active music teacher, and he once gave some disarmingly direct advice to one pupil: "Just practice diligently and you will do very well.
 You have five fingers on each hand just as healthy as mine."